 Medical dictation apps offer a more mobile, flexible documentation workflow.
 Dictation is part of a clinician’s daily routine – and as technology progresses, there are more ways to save time while dictating.
-Speech recognition has made dictating much more efficient for healthcare professionals.
+Speech recognition has made documentation much more efficient for healthcare professionals – allowing some to avoid medical transcription altogether and instead dictate directly into their EHR or other health software.
 The most feature-rich medical speech recognition platforms exist on PCs.
 However, a desktop computer isn’t the only way to get accurate medical speech recognition, and it’s not always the most practical.
 There are now medical dictation apps for iPhone and Android that immediately recognize speech or send audio files to a speech recognition platform in a secure, HIPAA-compliant manner.

 What is medical dictation?